Brain Age

-Video games
+Games

 The Brain Age games, known as Brain Training in Japan and Europe, are presented as a set of mini-games that are designed to help improve one's mental processes.
 These activities were informed by Dr. Ryuta Kawashima, a Japanese neuroscientist, and are aimed to stimulate multiple parts of the brain to help improve one's abilities and combat normal aging effects on the brain.
 Activities are generally based on two or more mental stimuli and are to be completed as fast and as correctly as possible.
-For example, common activities include Calculations, where the user is presented with a list of single-operator math operations and the user uses the system's touch screen to write their answer to each question, and Stroop Test based on the Stroop effect, where players must say into the unit's microphone the color of the text of a color name that appears on the screen.
+For example, common activities include Calculations, where the user is presented with a list of single-operator math operations and the user uses the system's touch screen to write their answer to each question, and Stroop Test based on the Stroop effect, where players are presented with the name of a color, but written in a different color.
+The user must say into the unit's microphone the color of the text, rather than the text itself.
 Activities are usually presented in both a Training mode, which allows the user to practice to get the hang of how the activities are played out and a Brain Age Check, where the user completes multiple activities outside of practice, with the game estimating the person's "brain age" based on how quickly they completed all the tests and accounting for any incorrect answers.
 The game tracks a user's performance over time to help show the effects of daily interactions with the game.

 Brain Age: Train Your Brain in Minutes a Day!

+This is the first game in the series.
+It contains a Quick Play mode, a Daily Training mode, and a Sudoku mode.
+The game can also be played competitively with up to 16 others in the Download Play mode.

 Brain Age 2: More Training in Minutes a Day!

+This game is similar to the first game but has new puzzles.
+It also contains the same game modes as the previous game.